kaushalgosaliya5/fancy_animated_button/README.md

 # Fancy Animated Button

-Fancy Animated Button package lets you add a beautiful animated button container to your Flutter app.
+Fancy Animated Button package lets you add a beautiful animated button to your Flutter app.

 ## Installation